Introduction

 We fundraise for specific partner high schools and form alumni groups with the graduates from those schools.
 Once the first cohort of students successfully goes through our impact pipeline and finds remote jobs, they will look back at a student who was in their shoes and gain a sense of wanting to recontribute - supporting a student like himself to help them make the same journey.
 This is what creates economic sustainability.

-The best place to learn more about the programme motivation, cost-breakdown and expected impact, head over to our donation portal, and the whitepaper (an update is in progress).
+The best place to learn more about the programme motivation, cost-breakdown and expected impact, head over to our donation portal, and the whitepaper (update in progress).
 You can find FAQs, monthly newsletters, research reports and much more on our public Notion page.
 We also encourage you to join our Discord channel, jointly managed by DirectEd and the Web3 User Group.